-For your weekly recitation, you must log in to Zoom with a device that is compatible with the JMP software (see necessary equipment under course technology below) to complete the assigned activity.
+For your weekly recitation, you must bring a device that is compatible with the JMP software (see necessary equipment under course technology below) in order to complete the assigned activity.
 Within 10 minutes of the conclusion of the session, you must submit the activity online via Carmen.
-You will be expected to enable your webcam and microphone to fully engage in group work.